yodertv/Reminders/doc/run-book.md

 Kats-Air:todo mike$
 ```
 The MONGO variables depend on the userDbName in build_props.
-The GOOGLE variables depend on the NODE_ENV=PROD.
+The GOOGLE variables are always required at run-time.
+They are only used when NODE_ENV=production.
 NODE_ENV=production only works in 127.0.0.1 and cloud deployment.